Mr. PlayasMexico's Insider Beach Guide

 Is Cancun Worth It in 2026?
 An Honest Take

 Cancun gets a bad reputation from travel snobs.
-"It is too touristy," they say, usually while recommending some other place that is also full of tourists.
-Let me give you the honest version: Cancun is worth it — but only if you know what is actually good and what is a waste of money.
+"It is too touristy," they say, usually while recommending some other place that is also full of tourists, just with better branding.
+Let me give you the honest version after decades of visits: Cancun is worth it — but only if you know what is actually good and what is a waste of money.
+The gap between those two categories is large.

 What Is Genuinely Worth It

 The beaches.
 Playa Delfines is one of the most beautiful urban beaches in the world.
-Free entry, no vendors, turquoise water.
+Free entry, no hotel blocking the view, no vendors, turquoise water that earns the photographs.
 Playa Chac Mool and Playa Forum are equally impressive.
-The sand quality and water color in Cancun's Hotel Zone are genuinely world-class.
+The sand quality and water color in Cancun's Hotel Zone are world-class — this is not hyperbole and it is not the tourist machine talking.
+The beaches are genuinely that good.

 The cenotes.
-Cenote Suytun, Ik-Kil, and Cenote Dos Ojos are all within 1–2 hours.
-These are unique to the Yucatan Peninsula and worth every peso of the entrance fee.
+Cenote Suytun, Ik-Kil, and Cenote Dos Ojos are all within 1–2 hours of Cancun.
+These limestone sinkholes filled with crystal-clear freshwater are unique to the Yucatan Peninsula — there is nothing like them anywhere else in Mexico.
+Entry runs $15–25 USD.
+Each one is worth the trip independently.

 What Is a Tourist Trap

-Hotel Zone restaurants. $25 for mediocre tacos. $18 for a margarita.
-The markup is 300–400% over downtown prices for the same (or worse) food.
+Hotel Zone restaurants. $25 for mediocre tacos. $18 for a margarita made from mix.
+The markup is 300–400% over downtown prices for the same quality or worse.
+Every restaurant on Blvd.
+Kukulcán between KM 9 and KM 14 targets people who do not know there is a downtown.
+Now you know.

 The Verdict

-Cancun is worth it if you treat it as a base camp: use the Hotel Zone for beaches and nightlife, but eat downtown, visit the cenotes, take the ferry to Isla Mujeres, and skip the overpriced tourist infrastructure.
-The natural beauty is genuinely extraordinary.
-The tourist machine built around it is not.
+Cancun is worth it if you use it correctly: Hotel Zone for the beaches and the one mega-club night, but eat downtown, visit the cenotes independently, take the ferry to Isla Mujeres, and skip the overpriced tourist infrastructure that has been built around the genuinely good parts.
+The natural assets — the beach quality, the proximity to cenotes, the Caribbean water — are real and justify the trip.
+The tourist machine built around those assets is not worth your money.

 Mr. Playas